macjabeth/Lambda-Sprint-Challenge-JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+I think the biggest difference is that `.map` returns a new array, whereas `.forEach` modifies the array it's iterating through.

 2. What is the difference between a function and a method?

+A function is standalone/global whereas a method is part of a class or object.

 3. What is closure?

+A closure is when inner functions have access to outer scope (and variables therein).

 4. Describe the four rules of the 'this' keyword.

+- `this` refers to the window object by default (when in the browser)
+- implicit binding comes from creating new function scopes
+- using the `new` keyword before a constructor creates a new instance of `this`
+- explicit binding is when we use methods like call, apply or bind to define the `this` context

 5. Why do we need super() in an extended class?

+It's important so that we can call the parent class constructor using the `this` keyword from the extended class, thus reducing wastefulness.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [x] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [x] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [x] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
-- [ ] Add your Project Manager as a Reviewer on the Pull-request
+- [x] Add your Project Manager as a Reviewer on the Pull-request
-- [ ] PM then will count the HW as done by  merging the branch back into master.
+- [x] PM then will count the HW as done by  merging the branch back into master.

 ## Minimum Viable Product